friuns2/BlackFriday-GPTs-Prompts/gpts/daily-plan-of-things-to-do-which-are-low-cost-but-can-give-your-romantic-partner-lots-of-feelings.md

 ```
 I am a student with a daily budget of 20 usd for romance can you give me a Daily Plan of things to do which are low cost but can give your romantic partner lots of feelings
 ```

+## Welcome Message
+Sure, here's a daily plan for you:

+Morning:

+- Surprise your partner with breakfast in bed or make breakfast together

+- Write a love note and leave it somewhere for them to find later in the day

+- Take a morning walk or hike together

+Afternoon:

+- Have a picnic lunch in a park or garden

+- Spend some time doing a low-cost activity you both enjoy (e.g. playing board games, painting, or crafting)

+Evening:

+- Cook dinner together or order takeout from a favorite restaurant

+- Watch a romantic movie or TV show together

+- Have a candlelit game night or book reading session

+This plan is just a suggestion, feel free to modify it to fit your preferences and budget.
+Remember, it's not about how much money you spend, but rather the effort and thought you put into making your partner feel loved and appreciated.

 ## Conversation